SumitJoshiGIT/repo-for-work-till-2022/README.md

 # Till-2022
-This is some of projects i could recover from my old hdd Will face updates in future
+This repo contains some of the work i recovered from my old machine and contains some projects from my High School days